gruelbox/transaction-outbox/README.md

 ```
 is to attempt to obtain an instance of `ClassToCall` via reflection, assuming there is a no-args constructor.
 This obviously doesn't play well with dependency injection.

-`SpringInstantiator`, as used above, will instead use Spring's `ApplicationContext.getBean()` method to obtain the object, allowing injection into it, and the Guice example will use `Injector.getInstance()`.
+`SpringInstantiator`, as used above, will instead use Spring's `ApplicationContext.getBean()` method to obtain the object,
+allowing injection into it, and the Guice example will use `Injector.getInstance()`.

 ### Ensuring work is processed eventually

-To ensure that any scheduled work that fails first time is eventually retried, create a background task (which can run on multiple application instances) which repeatedly calls `TransactionOutbox.flush()`.
-That's it!
-Example:
+To ensure that any scheduled work that fails first time is eventually retried, create a background task (which can run on multiple application instances) which repeatedly calls `TransactionOutbox.flush()`, e.g:
 ```
 ScheduledExecutorService scheduler = Executors.newScheduledThreadPool(1);
 scheduler.scheduleAtFixedRate(outbox::flush, 2, 2, TimeUnit.MINUTES);
 ```
+That's it!
+Just make sure that this process keeps running, or schedule it repeatedly using message queues or a scheduler such as Quartz.

 ### Managing the "dead letter queue"
-Work might be retried too many times and get `blacklisted`.
+Work might be retried too many times and get "blacklisted".
 You should set up an alert to allow you to manage this when it occurs, resolve the issue and un-blacklist the work, since the work not being complete will usually be a sign that your system is out of sync in some way.

 TODO add APIs for this